Nonprofit worker researching emergency funding options on a laptop at a community office

 Credit union emergency loans and Community Development Financial Institution (CDFI) products are among the most affordable fast-cash options available to nonprofit workers who need actual cash rather than a grant or utility payment.

-Many nonprofit employers have existing relationships with local credit unions that offer employer-affiliated membership.
-Self-Help Credit Union, Inclusiv-affiliated credit unions, and Opportunity Finance Network members all offer emergency personal loans with APRs typically between 8% and 18% — far below the national average payday loan rate of 391% cited by the Consumer Financial Protection Bureau (CFPB).
+Many nonprofit employers maintain existing relationships with local credit unions that offer employer-affiliated membership.
+Self-Help Credit Union, Inclusiv-affiliated credit unions, and Opportunity Finance Network members all offer emergency personal loans with APRs typically between 8% and 18%, far below the national average payday loan rate of 391% cited by the Consumer Financial Protection Bureau (CFPB).

-Before applying, it is worth comparing speed and terms — our guide on credit union emergency loans vs. bank personal loans breaks down which option pays out faster in real-world scenarios.
+Before applying, comparing speed and terms is worth the time.
+Our guide on credit union emergency loans vs. bank personal loans breaks down which option pays out faster in real-world scenarios.

 Key Takeaway: CDFI and credit union emergency loans carry APRs of 8%–18% — compared to a 391% average for payday products, per the CFPB.
 Nonprofit workers with an employer-affiliated credit union membership can often receive funds within 1–3 business days with no credit minimum.